Benuhx/pgadmin4-docker-arm/README.md

 ## Build Docker-Image:
 1. Build Image with: ```docker build -f Dockerfile -t pgadmin4-pi```.
 2. Modify `docker-compose.yml` (example below)
-3. If you want to use volume bind mount, modify directory owner with
+3. If you want to use a volume bind mount (useful for persisting the pgadmin configs), modify directory owner with:

 ```
 sudo chown -R 1000:50 /home/pi/pgadmin
 ```

-Or update the path to your own `$HOME` dir.

-Replace '/home/pi/pgadmin' with your path.
-1000:50 is defined in the Dockerfile
+Replace `/home/pi/pgadmin` with your path. `1000:50` is defined in the Dockerfile

 4. Run with with ```docker-compose up```. pgAdmin takes ~ 45s for startup on Raspberry Pi 3